 Tips to Make Your Pre-PCS Househunting Trip a Success

-Some lucky few have orders, but most of us are still waiting.
+PCS anxiety is settling in--some lucky few have orders, while others are still waiting.
 The torturous inner dialogue within ourselves is, “Do I look, or do I wait?”
 Waiting for the 100%, Go! to look for available homes in your potential new city is nearly impossible, especially for major-plan-ahead people like me.

 This is why I propose a trip to house hunt early.

 We’ve done it before, and will certainly do it again because the relief of having some control over your own destiny is worth the money spent.
 But it can get expensive and time consuming so, I’ve got a few tips to share.